qyz777/DanmakuKit/README.md

 ### Supported features

-✅ Speed adjustment
+- [x] Speed adjustment

-✅ Track height adjustment
+- [x] Track height adjustment

-✅ Display area adjustment
+- [x] Display area adjustment

-✅ Click callback
+- [x] Click callback

-✅ Support to pause or play a single danmaku
+- [x] Support to pause or play a single danmaku

-✅ Provides property to specify whether danmaku can overlap.
+- [x] Provides property to specify whether danmaku can overlap.
+- [x] Support to disable danmaku for different types of tracks.

 ### TODO

 If you have any requirements that you want DanmakuKit to provide, you can raise issue.

-* Support for setting progress property to render the danmaku immediately on the view.
+- [ ] Support for setting progress property to render the danmaku immediately on the view.
-* Support to disable danmaku for different types of tracks.

 ## Example